AxtonS/tic-tac-toe/README.md

 Command line tic tac toe game built with Ruby

-## updates

--add a feature to start a new game

 ## plan

 -there should be game state, player, and victory condition check classes